igormiktor/cmake-rpi0w-toolchain/README.md

 # cmake-rpi0w-toolchain
-cmake toolchain file for Raspberry Pi Zero W
+Toolchain for cross-compiling to Raspberry Pi Zero W using GCC

+Very simple, straightforward cmake toolchain file.

+Should work fine also for plain Raspberry Pi Zero.